ut8ia/yii2-content-module/README.md

  ** config sections **
- add sections to db in admin interface and configure it into modules section each section as a new -= virtual =- content module .
+ add sections to db in admin interface and configure it into modules section each section as a new -= virtual =- content module for each content section that you need.
+ For example : content of static site interface , news section , articles .
+ Also you can separately config admin form for each section - enable or disable futures.
+ Each section has their personal rubricator .
+ You can specify layout of your admin interface via 'layoutPath'.
  ~~~php
      'modules' => [